Smartrad Creative

 P – Production

-Audio & Sound Systems: Installation of speakers, mixers, microphones,
+Audio & Sound Systems: Speakers, mixers, microphones, and signal management.

-Lighting & Rigging: Setting up lighting rigs, trusses, and intelligent lighting to create a visual impact.
+Lighting & Rigging: Lighting rigs, trusses, intelligent lighting for visual impact.

-Video & Displays: Installation of LED screens, projectors, and video walls.
+Video & Displays: LED screens, projectors, video walls, and projection mapping.

 O – Operations

-Planning & Logistics: Production risk assessment, contract negotiations, and detailed scheduling (running orders).
+Planning & Logistics: Risk assessments, contract negotiations, and detailed scheduling (running orders).

-On-Site Execution: Managing technical production (lighting, audio, video), setup, and real-time troubleshooting.
+On-Site Execution: Managing technical production setup, live operation, and real-time troubleshooting.

-Vendor & Team Management: Coordinating suppliers (catering, AV) and managing on-site staff, security, and vendors.
+Vendor & Team Management: Coordinating suppliers, on-site staff, security, and third-party vendors.

-Safety & Compliance: Ensuring legal compliance, health and safety standards, and accessibility requirements.
+Safety & Compliance: Legal compliance, health and safety standards, and accessibility requirements.

 C-P-O Live Services